microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/04-add-aad-auth.md

     }
     ```

-1. Add the following `using` statement to the top of the `App_Start/Startup.Auth.cs` file.
+1. Add the following `using` statements to the top of the `App_Start/Startup.Auth.cs` file.

     ```cs
     using graph_tutorial.TokenStorage;
+    using System.Security.Claims;
     ```

 1. Replace the existing `OnAuthorizationCodeReceivedAsync` function with the following.